 Career Launch programs can include:

-- A career and technical education program that meet credential requirements and include a work-based component
+- A secondary career and technical education program that meet credential requirements and include a work-based component.

 To be designated as a Career Launch program, the program must first be endorsed.
 This endorsement also unlocks the door for certain types of state funding.
 Learn more about the endorsement and the program review process.